 Liberty's Isaiah Logue (Photo provided by Jeffrey A. Camarati/UNC Director of Photography)

-Liberty's Isaiah Logue struggled on the first two and last two holes during the opening round of the 2015 NCAA Chapel Hill Regional on Thursday.
+Liberty's Isaiah Logue showed a marked improvement during the second round of the 2015 NCAA Chapel Hill Regional on Friday.

-Logue is competing in the NCAA Chapel Hill Regional as an individual and he is the fourth player in program history to be selected as an individual to an NCAA Regional field.
+Logue is competing in the NCAA Chapel Hill Regional as an individual.
+He is the fourth player in program history to be selected as an individual to an NCAA Regional field and the first since 2010 (Robert Karlsson and Max McKay).

 The low individual from each of the six NCAA Regionals, not on one of the teams that advances to the NCAA Championship, will qualify to play for the individual national title.
 The 2015 NCAA Men's Golf National Championship will be conducted May 29 - June 3 at The Concession Golf Club in Bradenton, Fla.